bobheadxi/bobheadxi.github.io/about.md

 more and one day making more significant contributions!
 -->

-When not fiddling with tech, I have a soft spot for [mountains, trees, making gifs that loop](https://pics.bobheadxi.dev/), enjoying the great outdoors, and eating.
+When not fiddling with tech, I have a soft spot for [the great outdoor, making gifs that loop](https://pics.bobheadxi.dev/), eating, and writing.

 <img src="https://68.media.tumblr.com/f951837326bdcfd98d3c2cead3a1f04b/tumblr_p6rtkzXYNX1rg86u5o1_1280.gif" width="70%">